edward62740/firebase-responder/README.md

 method_off: Method to call when trigger value is received and delay_ms is set\
 delay_ms: Delay in milliseconds

 Refer to main.py for example usage.
+Requires min. python 3.7 for some of the async functions.